machox/slim-tasklist/README.md

 {
     "name":"second task",
-    "description" : "this is second task"
+    "description" : "this is second task",
+    "status":"done"
 }